 Hi, I’m Joanie.
-I’m a writer based in London, UK.
+I’m a writer based in Liverpool, UK.

 Autumn to Summer is where the many strands of my life collide and I write about the three things that make me feel like I am alive – food, culture and travel.